Azamkhon2005/data_analytics_portfolio/ecommerse_analysis/readme.md

 To analyze and identify patterns, I used libraries:

   -Pandas

   -Numpy

   -Matplotlib

   -Seaborn

-Also i calculated producs metrics such as :
+Also i calculated producs metrics such as:

   -DAU

   -WAU

   -Conversion Rate

   -Shop Cart Abandonment

   -Average Order Value